dima-bzz/laravel-config-writer/README.md

 You can rewrite array values inside a basic configuration file that returns a single array definition (like a Laravel config file) whilst maintaining the file integrity, leaving comments and advanced settings intact.

-The following value types are supported for writing: strings, integers, booleans and single-dimension arrays.
+The following value types are supported for writing: strings, integers, booleans and arrays.

 ## Support